Salvadel/soc-homelab-enviornment/setup/sysmon-setup.md

 ## Auto-Start on Boot

-Sysmon was configured to start automatically on system boot, so it does not need to be manually started each session.
+Sysmon was configured to start automatically on system boot so it does not need to be manually started each session.
 This was configured via the Windows Services manager (`services.msc`) by setting the Sysmon64 service Startup Type to **Automatic**.

 ## Wazuh Integration

 No additional configuration is required on the Wazuh side to begin collecting Sysmon logs once the Sysmon log channel has been added to ossec.conf.
-Full details on the ossec.conf configuration is documented in [Wazuh Agent Setup](wazuh-agent-setup.md).
+Full details on the ossec.conf configuration are documented in [Wazuh Agent Setup](wazuh-agent-setup.md).

 Sysmon events appear in the Wazuh dashboard under the Windows agent's event log view and can be filtered using:
 ```